To the Members,

-|1||With reference to Note no. 44 regarding the non provision by the company of the interest amounting to Rs.
-32.70 crores on its working capital facilities from banks during the year.
+|1||With reference to Note No. 44 regarding the non provision by the Company of the interest amounting to Rs.
+36.75 crores for the year and Rs.
+94.97 crores upto 31-03-2016 on its working capital facilities from banks.
 Had this amount been provided for, the loss would have been higher by Rs.
-32.70 crores and Secured loans would have been higher by an amount of Rs.
-32.70 crores.||The Company is trying for One Time Settlement (OTS) with the banks.
+36.75 crores and the secured loans would have been cumulatively higher by Rs.
+94.97 lacs.||The Company trying for One Time Settlement (OTS) with the banks.
 Hence, it is felt prudent for not providing for interest after the accounts became NPA.|

-|2||The Company has not complied with the provisions of sections 74 or any other relevant provisions of the Act and the Companies (Acceptance of Deposits) Rules 2014 with regard to non-repayment of deposits and interest on due date, maintenance of liquid assets to the extent required as well as not fully complying with the orders passed by the Company Law Board.||On account of huge losses and negative net worth, there was financial crunch.
-Hence,|
+|2||The Company has not complied with the provisions of the section 74 or any other relevant provisions of the Act and the Companies (Acceptance of Deposits) Rules, 2014 with regard to non repayment of deposits and interest on due date, maintenance of liquid assets to the extent required as well as not fully complying with the orders passed by the Company Law Board.||On account of huge losses and negative net worth, there was financial crunch.
+Hence|

-|(i) as required u/s section 74 of the Companies Act, 2013, the Company could not pay its outstanding deposits as on 31.03.2014, within a period of one year i.e. by 31.03.2015.|
+|(i) as required u/s 74 of the Companies act, 2013, the company could not pay its outstanding deposits as on 31.03.2014, within a period of one year .|

 |(ii) could not maintain liquid assets|

-|(iii) could not comply fully with the orders passed by the Company Law Board u/s section 58A(9) of the Companies Act,1956.|
+|(iii) could not comply fully with the orders passed by the Company Law Board u/s 58A(9) of the Companies Act,1956.|

 |The Company is taking steps to obtain balance confirmation from its parties.
 However, it will not have any material impact on the state of affairs of the Company.|

-|5||According to information and explanations given to us and the records of the Company examined by us, in our opinion except for dues in respect of Dividend Distribution Tax, Tax Deducted at source, Professional Tax, Tax Collected at Source, Service Tax and Provident Fund, the Company is generally regular in depositing the undisputed statutory dues including Wealth Tax, Excise Duty Custom Duty, Cess and other material statutory dues, as applicable, with the appropriate authorities.
-The following balances remain in arrears as at the last day of financial year for a period exceeding six months from the date they become payable|
+|5||According to information and explanations given to us and The Company has complied with the the records of the Company examined by us, in our opinion deposit of taxes now except the once except for dues in respect of Dividend Distribution Tax, mentioned by the Auditors.
+Some of Tax Deducted at Source, Professional Tax, Tax Collected them are outstanding due to Financial at Source, Service Tax, Provident Fund, Employees State crunch and some of them all really Insurance, Sales Tax, Labour Welfare Fund, Value Added not outstanding but are of excess Tax, Excise Duty and Corporation Tax the Company is provisions as well as proper unit wise generally regular in depositing the undisputed statutory dues adjustments were not done.
+The same including Custom Duty, Cess and other material statutory is being carried out and will be reflected dues, as applicable.
+The following balances remain in in the next reporting year. arrears as at the last day of the financial year for a period exceeding six months from the date they become payable|

-|Tax Deducted at Source||Rs.
-1846145|
+|Income Tax Deducted at Source||Rs.
+39,64,045|

-|Tax Collected at Source||Rs.
-40763|
+|Income Tax Collected at Source||Rs.
+1,31,222|

 |Provident Fund||Rs.
-579895|
+20,78,166|

 (ii) Explanation for Secretarial Auditors Remark

 |Sr.No.||Secretarial Auditors Remark||Directors explanation|

-|1||Company has not filed Annual Accounts for the Financial ended 31st March 2014 with the Registrar of Companies.||Due to lock-out at one of our unit at Khopoli, the relevant data required for XBRL filing of Accounts could not be gathered, hence it could not be compiled.|
+|1||The company has not filed Annual accounts for the year 2014-15.||Due to lock-out at one of our unit at Khopoli, the relevant data required for XBRL filing of Accounts could not be gathered, hence it could not be compiled.|

-18. Directors and key managerial personnel
+19. Directors and key managerial personnel

 During the year under review, the following Directors resigned from the office of Directorship: